Unsafe food and plants for pets

 - Snake plant

 Also known as "mother-in-law's tongue," the snake plant is toxic to cats and dogs.
-Ingesting the leaves can cause nausea, vomiting, and diarrhea.
+Ingesting the leaves can cause nausea, vomiting, and diarrhoea.

 These are just a few examples of toxic plants that can be found in the home.
 Other common toxic plants include dieffenbachia, peace lilies, and English ivy.